Texas Car Seat, Booster Seat & Seat Belt Laws

 Drivers and passengers who violate these laws can be stopped and ticketed for the offense, without any additional reason for the traffic stop.
 The lack of seat belt use alone is enough to warrant being pulled over and ticketed in the State of Texas.

-If you have been injured in an accident, contact our Houston personal injury attorneys for a free consultation by calling (713) 218-2424 today.
-Our experienced car accident lawyers are available to review your case and provide the legal guidance necessary to pursue the best financial outcome available for your unique circumstances.
+If you have been injured in an accident, contact our Houston personal injury attorneys for a free consultation by calling (713) 218-2400 today.
+Our experienced car accident lawyers in Houston, TX are available to review your case and provide the legal guidance necessary to pursue the best financial outcome available for your unique circumstances.